ankurpatel18/create-random-password-python-devops/README.md

 # Create new Password with minimum and maximum length
-Dev Ops Foundation Project - For random password creation using python with length you can define your self via input
+DevOps Scripting Basics Project - For random password creation using python with length you can define your self via input

 1) download my project using